Alex Agase: Professional football career

-Agase had been selected by the Green Bay Packers in the 1944 NFL draft, but military service delayed his professional career.
+Agase had been selected in the eighth round by the Green Bay Packers in the 1944 NFL draft, but military service delayed his professional career.
 Although Green Bay still held the rights to him when he graduated from college, Agase instead signed in 1947 with the Los Angeles Dons of the new All-America Football Conference (AAFC).
 Agase, however, played just three games for the Dons before he was traded in September 1947 to the Chicago Rockets, another AAFC team.
 The Rockets finished the season in last place in the AAFC's western division with a 1–13 record.

 The Rockets traded Agase and fellow lineman Chubby Grigg the following year to the Cleveland Browns, who had won the AAFC championship in each of the league's first two years of play.
 Led by quarterback Otto Graham, fullback Marion Motley and ends Dante Lavelli and Mac Speedie, Cleveland won the championship again in 1948, posting a perfect 14–0 record and beating the Buffalo Bills in the title game.
 Another championship followed in 1949, but the AAFC then dissolved and the Browns, along with two other teams, were absorbed by the NFL.
 Helped by a strong offensive line including Agase, center Frank Gatski and tackles Lou Groza and Lou Rymkus, Cleveland won the NFL championship in 1950.
 The team reached the NFL championship in 1951 but lost to the Los Angeles Rams.
 Cleveland lost 24–17 despite gaining more yards and more first downs than the Rams.
 "It was a very disappointing loss", Agase later said.
 "We weren't quite as sharp as we normally were on offense."